Priests with Courage: Background

 Consider joining us!
 Visit the "Priests with Courage" Web Site.

-Priests With Courage is a network of priests committed to ministering to persons struggling with homosexuality, with the love of Christ and the full teachings of the Catholic Church, especially in the area of chastity.
+Priests with Courage is a network of priests committed to ministering to persons experiencing same-sex attractions, and guiding them with the love of Christ and the full teachings of the Catholic Church, especially in the area of chastity.

 We are grateful for the many fine priests who already work with Courage, and we hope to encourage more to join us in this much needed apostolate!